Cogosense/DmcAccessServer/README.md

 ### Access Server Notes

-If the Access Server is running in a VM, the host OS must place the physical NIC associated the guest virtual interface toward the DMC into a promiscuous mode.
+If the Access Server is running in a VM, the host OS must place the physical NIC associated with the guest virtual interface toward the DMC into a promiscuous mode.
 The Access Server is running a bridge device on this interface and requires that all packets received by the network interface are delivered to the bridge for switching.